Rodric Bray: Indiana State Senate

 After his father Richard decided to retire from the Indiana State Senate after five terms, Rodric Bray declared his candidacy for Indiana's 37th State Senate district, officially filing to run on January 24, 2012.
 Bray faced insurance agent and Morgan County Councilman Ryan Goodwin in the Republican primary.
 Bray defeated Goodwin 10,115 votes (54.8%) to 8,333 votes (46.2%), in the May 8, 2012 Republican primary.
 Bray went on to face Democratic nominee Jim Cahill, a cement truck driver and Teamsters local president, in the general election.
 Bray prevailed in the November 6 general election with 36,959 votes (71.2%) to Cahill's votes 14,947 (28.8%).
 Bray was sworn into office on November 20, 2012, by Chief Justice of the Indiana Supreme Court Brent Dickson.
 Bray's district includes all of Morgan County and parts of Johnson, Owen and Putnam counties.

-Bray is a member of the Senate committees on Corrections and Criminal Law, Health and Provider Services, Local Government, and Utilities.
+Bray was a member of the Senate committees on Corrections and Criminal Law, Health and Provider Services, Local Government, and Utilities.

 In January 2018, Senate Republicans elected Bray Senate majority leader, after Brandt Hershman retired.
 In May 2018, Senate Republicans preliminary elected Bray to the post of Senate president pro tempore and Mark Messmer to replace Bray as Senate Majority Leader.
 In the caucus balloting, Bray reportedly won by a single vote over Travis Holdman.
 Bray was officially elected and took office in November 2018, at the opening of the legislative session.
 The Republicans enjoy a two-thirds supermajority in both the state House and state Senate.

 As Senate president pro tem, Bray opposed proposals to legalize marijuana in Indiana.
 He resisted calls for an increase in schoolteacher pay.
 In 2019, Bray supported a hate crimes bill that provided that judges could considered "bias" in sentencing; with Bray's support, a majority of Senate Republicans had amended the proposal to strip a list of protected victim traits from the original bill, including race, sexual orientation, and gender identity, from the bill, drawing criticism from Democrats, some Republican legislators, Republican Governor Eric Holcomb, and civil rights advocates.

 In 2020, during the COVID-19 pandemic in Indiana, Bray sent a letter to Indiana school leaders, saying that public schools that did not offer an in-person education option (as opposed to virtual education) risked major cuts in state funding, which could amount to millions of dollars, depending on the student population of the school district.

+In the 2025–2026 United States redistricting debate, Bray announced that the he would not convene the senate chamber, even though Governor Mike Braun had called special session, which would not allow the chamber to discuss or vote on redistricting.
+This led to stark criticism from President Donald Trump who called Bray "weak" and "pathetic" and needed to be primaried, while Governor Braun stated he would "explore all options at my disposal to compel the State Senate to show up and vote".